Mission: Biomonitoring with Wasps

 Why this Mission matters

 C. fumipennis wasps are a great tool to help us locate the EAB which threatens Maine’s ash trees (EAB kill healthy trees by boring through their nutrient-rich tissues and effectively girdling them).
 In fact, this native digger-wasp is more of an expert at locating this type of beetle (jewel beetles) than humans are!

 Emerald ash borer stands to cost U.S cities and suburban areas billions of dollars in tree removal and replacement, not to mention severe habitat destruction and alteration of natural ecosystems.
 Specifically in Maine, EAB threatens the native Wabanaki tradition of basket-weaving which requires ash trees.

 If EAB comes to Maine, it will have a large negative impact on many people, communities, and native ecosystems.
 We need to detect it as early as we can to save as many ash trees as possible!

 Want to know and do more?

-Let Colleen at Maine Forest Service know what you've found!
+Contact Colleen at the Maine Forest Service and let her know what you've found!

 More on Cerceris